saisandeep97/webscraping101/README.md

-# web_scraping_modi
+<h1>Web scraping 101 - A tiny example on webscarping political speeches</h1>
-Webscraping the speeches of narendra modi
+Web scraping the speeches of Narendra Modi